20 Best Day Trips from Sedona, Arizona (+ Travel Tips!)

 The must-see places in Prescott include Watson Lake with its picturesque rock formations, the historic downtown of Whiskey Row, Phippen Museum known for unique artwork collections, and much more.

-In case you want to get closer to nature, your go-to should be either Thumb Butte Hike, promising the most picture-perfect views of Prescott National Forest, where you can partake in a variety of outdoor activities.
+In case you want to get closer to nature, your go-to should be Thumb Butte Hike, promising the most picture-perfect views of Prescott National Forest, where you can partake in a variety of outdoor activities.

 Distance from Sedona: 67 miles